moogacs/docs.buf.build/docs/best-practices/style-guide.md

 the type, instead of inline.

 Avoid widely-used keywords for all types, especially packages.
-For example, if your package name is `foo.internal.bar`, the `internal` component will block importing the generated stubs in other packages for Golang.
+For example, if your package name is `foo.internal.bar`, the `internal` component blocks importing the generated stubs in other packages for Golang.

 Files should be ordered in the following manner (this matches [Google's current recommendations](https://developers.google.com/protocol-buffers/docs/style#file-structure)):